 It’s important to follow your doctor’s instructions and to communicate with them if you experience any unusual symptoms or pain during recovery.
 For more information, contact us today or schedule an appointment to discover more.
-We are located at 1190 N State St Suite 102, Jackson, MS 39202.
-We serve patients from Jackson MS, Pearl MS, Byram MS, Ridgeland MS, Clinton MS, Richland MS, Florence MS, Madison MS, and the entire central Mississippi area.
+We are located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
+We serve patients from Flowood MS, Jackson MS, Langford MS, Brandon MS, Pearl MS, Richland MS, Ridgeland MS, and the entire central Mississippi area.

 Additional Services You May Need

 ▸ Radiofrequency Ablation